 General announcements may be given over the intercom from time to time.
-These announcements will not be given during regular class time.
 Special notices of school activities are posted outside the main office, guidance office, or on posters displayed in the halls.
 Business and personal solicitations are not allowed.

 Community sponsored advertisements that conflict with school activities will not be displayed.
 All advertisements, posters, flyers, etc. must be approved by the administration prior to distribution.